-No Personal Use or Ownership-Exceptions: Notwithstanding the foregoing prohibition, with the approval of the District Director, goods and services may be purchased in the name of the District, through a District account, and/or utilizing District funds, even though those goods and services will become the personal property of employees or officials of the District, provided that any such good or service is to be utilized by the employee or official in performing his or her duties for the District.
-For example, a monetary allowance may be provided by the district for work boots for members of a District work crew.
+No Personal Use or Ownership-Exceptions: Notwithstanding the foregoing prohibition, with the approval of the Manager, goods and services may be purchased in the name of the District, through a District account, and/or utilizing District funds, even though those goods and services will become the personal property of employees or officials of the District, provided that any such good or service is to be utilized by the employee or official in performing his or her duties for the District.
+For example, a monetary allowance may be provided by the District for work boots for members of a District work crew.